man-group/ArcticDB/docs/mkdocs/docs/index.md

 !!! info "ArcticDB indexing"

     ArcticDB will construct a full index for _ordered numerical and timeseries (e.g. DatetimeIndex) Pandas indexes_.
 This will enable optimised slicing across index entries.
-If the index is unsorted or not numeric, then whilst your data can be stored, row-slicing will be slower.
+If the index is unsorted or not numeric your data can still be stored but row-slicing will be slower.

 ###### Row-slicing